Jenniferpan2003/SONIC-EMOJI-MAYHEM---An-interactive-music-creation-app-with-emoji-animations/README.md

 - ✨ Your sounds, your rules!
 - 🎪 Every performance is unique
 - 🎬 Auto-records your genius
-- 😂 Actually fun (not like homework)
+- 😂 Actually fun
 - 🎨 Art meets music meets CHAOS

 ### The Philosophy:
 > "Music is subjective.
 Weirdness is objective.
 This app is both." - Some wise person, probably

-## 🤔 Frequently Asked Silly Questions

-**Q: Can I use this for my school project?**
-A: YES!
-Call it "experimental digital art" - instant A+ ⭐

-**Q: What if my sounds are TOO weird?**
-A: There's no such thing!
-Weird is the GOAL! 🎯

-**Q: Can I record a 10-hour version?**
-A: Your computer might explode but technically yes? 💥

-**Q: Is this serious software?**
-A: Seriously FUN software! 😎

-## 👥 The Mastermind Behind This
+## 🙋🏻‍♀️ The Mastermind Behind This

 **Created by**: Pan Jiani (Jennifer) aka MuddyTomato 🍅
 **Student ID**: 25126398G
 **School**: The Hong Kong Polytechnic University
 **Program**: Innovation Multimedia Entertainment

-*Made with ❤️, 😂, and probably too much coffee ☕*

 ## 🎉 Final Words